janikvonrotz/janikvonrotz.ch/content/post/2019-01-11-open-multiple-projects-in-inellij.md

 * File > New > Module from Existing Sources...
 * Select the project e.g. `/local/projects/projectX`
-  * If available select the buid.gradle or another file that indicates the project model.
+  * If available select the build.gradle or another file that indicates the project model.
 * Finish the wizard

-Now the module/project should be loaded on the top level of the root project.
-Depending the projec model IntelliJ should detect features and configure it accordingly.
+Now the module/project should be loaded in the top level of the root project folder.
+Depending on the project model IntelliJ should detect features and configure it accordingly.

 Any questions?